racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/Tasklets.md

 # Tasklets

-Tasklets are small pieces of code that are executed by a PyLabs Tasklet Engine.
+Tasklets are small pieces of code that are executed by a Pylabs Tasklet Engine.
 The tasklet engine is the component responsible for loading, categorizing, and executing tasklets.
 Tasklets are executed based on _tags_ and _priority_, but can also be triggered by events or other specific criteria.
-Tasklets are used over the full PyLabs framework stack, from displaying wizards to storing object in a database.
+Tasklets are used over the full Pylabs framework stack, from displaying wizards to storing object in a database.

 ## Tasklet Structure

-In PyLabs, it is recommended that the file name of an action tasklet has the following structure:
+In Pylabs, it is recommended that the file name of an action tasklet has the following structure:

 `<priority>_<object>_<action>.py`